 As a diver, you can witness lots of examples of cryptic coloration among marine life, especially coral reef dwellers and fish or invertebrates that inhabit the ocean’s sandy floor.

-Cryptic Coloration Underwater
+Cryptic Coloration Underwater in Cozumel

 Camouflage can be used by many different types of organisms including birds, reptiles, amphibians, insects, and even mammals, like the sea otter.